Anthonyp0329/cse15l-lab-reports/week9.md

 Week 7's lab was definitely my favorite - I loved the competition and trying to figure out the fastest ways to do the tasks!
 The search for the ```sed``` option was the most memorable part, as my lab tutor, Bryan, had hinted you can edit files with a command, and finding this option was so rewarding!
-For this lab report, I'll be revisiting this lab, and figure out how run all the tasks with only one command, using bash scripts!
+For this lab report, I'll be revisiting this lab, and figuring out how run all the tasks with only one command, using bash scripts!

 ## My First Attempt

-For this attempt, I simply thought you could just put the ssh command, then the rest of the commands, into a bash script and simply run this script from the terminal.
+For this attempt, I simply thought you could just put the ``ssh`` command, then the commands to execute the rest of the steps, into a bash script and just run this script from the terminal.
 I expected the program to execute the ssh login, then upon successful login, run the commands after it in the script.
-This is the bash script
-I made, which consisted of the log-in command then the commands to execute all the steps I had come up with in lab 7:
+This is the bash script I made, which consisted of the log-in command then the commands to execute all the steps I had come up with in lab 7:

 ```
 ssh cs15lwi23amo@ieng6.ucsd.edu